pie-dao/pie-smart-pools/.github/PULL_REQUEST_TEMPLATE.md

 ##### Checklist
 <!-- Remove items that do not apply.
 For completed items, change [ ] to [x]. -->

+- [ ] Linter status: 100% pass
 - [ ] Changes don't break existing behavior
-- [ ] Tests coverage hasn't decreased
+- [ ] Test coverage hasn't decreased

 ##### Testing
 <!-- Why should the PR reviewer trust that this change doesn't break